 Proportion: The body in profile is square in that a horizontal line from the front of the fore chest to the rear projection of the upper thigh should equal the length of a vertical line dropped from the top of the withers to the ground

 Substance: Sturdy, with balanced musculature.
 Males larger boned than females.

 The head is a mix between the Lab and the boxer, which is slightly bigger than the average Lab’s head.
 The beauty of the head depends upon the harmonious proportion of the muzzle to the skull.

 Skull: The top of the skull is slightly arched, not rounded, flat, nor noticeably broad, with the occiput

 not overly pronounced.

-Eyes: Dark brown in color, frontally placed, generous, not too small, too protruding, or too deep set.
+Eyes: Dark brown, frontally placed, generous, not too small, too protruding, or too deep-set.

-Ears: Set at the highest points of the sides of the skull, the ears are customarily cropped, cut rather long and tapering, and raised when an alert
+Ears: Set at the highest points of the sides of the skull, the ears are customarily cropped, cut rather long and tapering, and raised when on alert.

 Neck, Topline, Body